 You can commit harassment either by using e-mail or send a harassing message to someone or by downloading and distributing material from the Internet which constitutes harassment because it creates an intimidatory working environment.
-Harassment and discrimination are unlawful under the Protection from Harassment Act 1997, the Sex Discrimination Act 1975, the Disability Discrimination Act 1995 and the Race Relations (Amendment) Act 2000.
+Harassment and discrimination are unlawful under the Protection from Harassment Act 1997 and the Equality Act 2000.
 As with any form of harassment under the anti-discrimination legislation, the intention of the parties is irrelevant.
 The problem with e-mail is that, with the lack of visual clues, offence may be caused where none was intended.

-Obscene Material
+6.4 Obscene Material